johodh/doorbell-py/README.md

 # doorbell-py
-A listener, relay control and MQTT backend for my doorbell
+I connected my dumb doorbell to a pi zero and a relay.
+This script provides a listener, relay control and MQTT backend for it.